Create a Website Account - Manage notification subscriptions, save form progress and more.

 Make a police report to report the crime.
 You can contact our Victim Advocates who can assist you in finding temporary lodging and other assistance.
 If you qualify for benefits, you will be eligible for financial and counseling benefits.

-You can contact Crime Stoppers at 305-471-TIPS (8477), or by submitting an online anonymous tip through the Miami Gardens Police Department Web Site at: http://www.miamigardenspolice.org/.
+You can contact Crime Stoppers at 305-471-TIPS (8477), or by submitting an online anonymous tip through the Miami Gardens Police Department website.

-Yes they do, you can make a request through Sergeant Heather Kidder at 305-474-1643, or by email at firstname.lastname@example.org.
+Yes they do.
+You can make a request by emailing Sergeant Heather Kidder or by calling her at 305-474-1643.